-Decision 28 The model provided shall be supported by comprehensive documentation, clearly setting out and explaining all inputs (both financial and otherwise), efficiency adjustments applied, engineering rules applied, cost allocation methodologies employed, depreciation methodologies applied and assumptions made.
-ComReg is of the view, on the basis of the assessment and review undertaken by both TERA and Oxera, that eir's final 2010-2011 USO funding application and financial models were adequately supported by comprehensive documentation.
-Decision 30 USP funding applications shall, where applicable, accord with ComReg Decision No. D07/10 in relation to accounting separation.
-ComReg is of the view, on the basis of the assessment and review undertaken by TERA, that eir's final 2010-2011 USO funding application is in accordance with ComReg Decision No. D07/10 in relation to accounting separation.
 Decision 31 The calculation of the benefits of the USO shall be completed by an external expert, independent of the USP.
 These calculations must clearly set out: the respective methodologies; assumptions and supporting documentation used at deriving the benefits of the USO.
 These calculations must provide: (a) the benefit (in monetary terms) that the USP derives as a commercial operator; (b) the benefit (in monetary terms) that the USP derives as a result of the USO; and (c) a reconciliation with reasoning to explain the incremental difference between (a) and (b).
 ComReg confirms, on the basis of the assessment and review undertaken by Oxera, that eir has provided reports prepared by external experts, Frontier, for the purposes of calculating the benefits of the USO.
 The reports clearly sets out the necessary calculations, methodologies and assumptions applied in calculating the benefits of the USO.

-Figure 4: Format of eir's final 2010-2011 USO Funding application
+Figure 4: Format of eir's final 2011-2012 USO Funding application

-4.1.2 Timing of eir's final 2010-2011 USO funding application - compliance with D04/1118
+4.1.2 Timing of eir's final 2011-2012 USO funding application - compliance with D04/1117

 D04/11 ComReg's Preliminary View Decision 33 Subsequent requests for USO funding by a USP(s) may be submitted to ComReg in respect of a relevant financial year.
 If a USP intends to submit such a request to ComReg, the USP(s) shall do so no later than 9 months following the end of the financial year in respect of which the request is intended to be made.
 ComReg may extend this deadline, but only where it considers that there are exceptional reasons for doing so.
-As set out in Information Notices 11/92, 12/14, 13/49, and 14/05 extensions were sought and ComReg considered it appropriate to grant such extensions for the submission of this 2010-2011 USO funding application.
+As set out in Information Notice14/05 extensions were sought and ComReg considered it appropriate to grant such extensions for the submission of this 2011-2012 USO funding application.

-Figure 5: Timing of eir's 2010-2011 USO funding application
+Figure 5: Timing of eir's 2011-2012 USO funding application

-18 Decision 32 and 34 of D04/11 are not applicable to the 2010-2011 USO funding application.
+17 Decision 32 and 34 of D04/11 are not applicable to the 2011-2012 USO funding application.
 Decisions 32 relates specifically to the 2009-2010 USO funding application and is no longer applicable.
 Decision 34 revoked ComReg Document No. 07/39.